Changing jobs can be both exciting and daunting. And it will probably have financial implications.

 - Understand coverage and eligibility requirements for health insurance.

-- Learn what your options are for health savings accounts (HSAs), if available.
+- Learn your options for health savings accounts, if available.

 - Discuss disability insurance needs and eligibility for individual coverage, if applicable.